zipJiang/MLMGen/readme.md

 python[3] generate_sentence_batches.py
 ```

+Notice that to successfully run this you need to add the repository root directory to your `$PYTHONPATH`.

 Currently no commendline argument is supported, will be updated soon, for the time being please modify code to use different yaml and pre-trained language model.